Travel Between Greek Islands Tips

 TRAVEL TIPS: Check for Greek holidays when planning your vacation.
 When there is a holiday in summer time (June 5th) expect the beaches to be more packex than normal.
 On June 5th there were more people than what we saw, but nothing like how it would be in July or August.
 August 15th is known to be a huge travel period for Europeans.
 Beaches, trains and buses will be packed.
 Try to avoid traveling to Europe on or after this date.
 By September 1st, it will be less packed.

 So with the places we were going to see (Athens, Kefalonia, Zakynthos & Santorini) and given the amount of days we would stay in Greece (10 nights), we decided to fly in between islands.
 The ferries are nice and cheap and you don’t have to worry about luggage costs, but you lose time.
 It can take several hours by ferry to get to some islands.
 I am sure there maybe islands nearby with short distances but I can only speak for the Islands we visited.
 From Athens to Santorini was about 6-8 hours.
 We were only there for 3 nights, therefore, flying was a much better option and not expensive either.
-You can find flights as low as $70 each.
+You can find flights as low as $70 each on this website.
 See my tips on traveling internationally here.
 The flight from Athens to Santorini was about 45 minutes and we were able to maximize our time in each place with these 1 hour flight times from Athens.
 Yes, you do have to pay extra for luggage, but in the end, you are maximizing your time.
 Unless you will be in Greece for 2 full weeks and not doing a lot of hopping around, I don’t recommend ferries.
 Again in some cases you can lose a good portion of your day just getting to your next island.

 Traveling By Ferry Tip: If the ferry ride is more than 2 or 3 hours, check flights to see what it would cost to fly.
 Paying a bit extra for flight may be worth it versus sitting on a ferry for several hours.